stargate/stargate/persistence-cassandra-3.11/README.md

 * Check if the new version has a transitive dependency to `org.apache.cassandra:cassandra-thrift`, and if it does remove that dependency from our [pom.xml](pom.xml).
 The `cassandra-thrift` was explicitly added when updating to `3.11.12` as it was not anymore in the `cassandra-all`.
 * Update the [CI Dockerfile](../ci/Dockerfile) and set the new version in the `ccm create` command related to 3.11.
-Note that this will have no effect until the docker image is rebuilt and pushed to the remote repository, thus creating an issue for that would be a good idea.* Create a separate PR for bumping the DSE version in the Quarkus-based API integration tests on the `v2.0.0` branch.
-Test profiles are defined in the `apis/pom.xml`.
+Note that this will have no effect until the docker image is rebuilt and pushed to the remote repository, thus creating an issue for that would be a good idea.
 * Create a separate PR for bumping the Cassandra 3 version in the Quarkus-based API integration tests on the `v2.0.0` branch.
 Test profiles are defined in the `apis/pom.xml`.
 * Make sure everything compiles and CI tests are green.
 * Update the [DEVGUIDE.md](../DEV_GUIDE.md) and replace the old version in the examples.